Shingles vaccine

 Who can have the shingles vaccination?

-From April 2019 people in Wales will become eligible on their 70th birthday and remain eligible up until the day before their 80th birthday.
-Anyone aged 70 -79 is eligible for a shingles vaccine.
+From September 2023 people in Wales became eligible on their 65th and 70th birthday, they remain eligible up until their 80th birthday.
+Anyone aged 70-79 is already eligible for the shingles vaccine.

-The shingles vaccine is licensed from the age of 50 and may be offered to those between 50 and 70 years of age, or over 80 years of age if considered appropriate following individual assessment by a medical prescriber.
+The shingles vaccine is licensed for use from 50 years of age and some people aged 18 and over who are at increased risk.
+These people may be offered the vaccine if considered appropriate following individual assessment by a medical prescriber.

 Read more about who can have the shingles vaccine.